Master of Science in Physician Assistant Studies (NYC)

 In the didactic phase students integrate courses in basic science, clinical medicine, behavioral medicine and pharmacology to provide a comprehensive approach to patient care.
 Clinical anatomy is also offered to the students, with a cadaver lab experience conducted at NYU Medical Center.
 Students also have opportunities to practice their examination techniques on patients at Lenox Hill Hospital.

-During the clinical phase students rotate through 9 five-week clerkships: Internal Medicine, Pediatrics, Ob/Gyn, Psychiatry, Emergency Medicine, Primary Care, Surgery, Long Term Care and a Free Elective.
+During the clinical phase students rotate through 9 five-week clerkships: Internal Medicine, Pediatrics, Obstetrics/Gynecology, Behavioral Medicine, Primary Care, Emergency Medicine, Surgery, Long Term Care and a Free Elective.
 The Program has a number of clinical affiliations throughout the metropolitan area at which the students complete their clerkships.
 The clinical phase is designed to help the students apply skills learned during the didactic phase.

 The Importance of Accreditation

 Our accredited program is offered jointly with Manhattan’s Lenox Hill Hospital, giving you the chance to provide real-life patient care under the supervision of a physician.
 Program course offerings, laboratory experiences and clerkships comply with the requirements of the New York State Department of Education and the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The Pace University-Lenox Hill Physician Assistant Program is fully accredited by ARC-PA and is a member of the Physician Assistant Education Association (PAEA).
 Only graduates of an accredited program are eligible for the Physician Assistant National Certifying Examination (PANCE) prepared by and administered by the National Commission on Certification of Physician Assistants (NCCPA) in conjunction with the National Board of Medical Examiners (NBME).